bbauska/Coursera-Bootstrap/readme.md

 The remaining three are collapsed in this moment.

-That\'s the reason for the use of the collapse plugin and also the reason for shifting the name of the corporate leader into the card title.
+That&apos;s the reason for the use of the collapse plugin and also the reason for shifting the name of the corporate leader into the card title.

-See you saw that it\'ll be displayed like this in there.
+See you saw that it&apos;ll be displayed like this in there.

 Now, clicking on any one of them you now notice that when you click on that that content will be revealed but the remaining three are hidden.